duckietown/book-opmanual-duckiebot/src/preliminaries_software/git/index.md

     git add ![file]

-Once you marked all the files you want to include in the next commit, complete the commit with a commit message to let collaborators know what you have changed,
+Once you have marked all the files you want to include in the next commit, complete the commit with a commit message to let collaborators know what you have changed,

     git commit -m "![commit-message]"